+Real-Time Market (RTM)

+A Real-Time, co-optimized market in the Operating Day for Ancillary Service capacity and energy.

+Real-Time Reliability Deployment Price

-Real-Time Off-Line Reserve Price Adder
+Real-Time Reliability Deployment Price for Ancillary Service

-A Real-Time price adder that captures the value of the opportunity costs of Off-Line reserves based on the defined ORDC as detailed in Section 6.7.5, Real-Time Ancillary Service Imbalance Payment or Charge.
+A Real-Time price for each 15-minute Settlement Interval determined for each Ancillary Service reflecting the impact of reliability deployments on Ancillary service prices, which is calculated from the Real-Time Reliability Deployment Ancillary Service Price Adder for Ancillary Service.

-Real-Time On-Line Reliability Deployment Price
+Real-Time Reliability Deployment Price for Energy

-A Real-Time price for each 15-minute Settlement Interval reflecting the impact of reliability deployments on energy prices that is calculated from the Real-Time On-Line Reliability Deployment Price Adder.
+A Real-Time price for each 15-minute Settlement Interval reflecting the impact of reliability deployments on energy prices that is calculated from the Real-Time Reliability Deployment Price Adder for Energy.

+Real-Time Reliability Deployment Price Adder

-Real-Time On-Line Reliability Deployment Price AdderA Real-Time price adder that captures the impact of reliability deployments on energy prices for each Security-Constrained Economic Dispatch (SCED) process as detailed in Section 6.5.7.3.1, Determination of Real-Time On-Line Reliability Deployment Price Adder, and Section 6.7.5, Real-Time Ancillary Service Imbalance Payment or Charge.
+Real-Time Reliability Deployment Price Adder for Ancillary Service

+A Real-Time price adder that captures the impact of reliability deployments on prices for each Ancillary Service for each Security-Constrained Economic Dispatch (SCED) process, as detailed in Section 6.5.7.3.1, Determination of Real-Time Reliability Deployment Price Adders.

-Real-Time On-Line Reserve Price Adder
+Real-Time Reliability Deployment Price Adder for Energy

-A Real-Time price adder that captures the value of the opportunity costs of On-Line reserves based on the defined ORDC as detailed in Section 6.7.5.
+A Real-Time price adder that captures the impact of reliability deployments on energy prices for each Security-Constrained Economic Dispatch (SCED) process as detailed in Section 6.5.7.3.1, Determination of Real-Time Reliability Deployment Price Adders.

-Real-Time Reserve Price for Off-Line Reserves

-A Real-Time price calculated for Off-Line reserves for each 15-minute Settlement Interval using the data and formulas as detailed in Section 6.7.5.

-Real-Time Reserve Price for On-Line Reserves

-A Real-Time price calculated for On-Line reserves for each 15-minute Settlement Interval using the data and formulas as detailed in Section 6.7.5.
+Real-Time System-Wide Offer Cap (RTSWCAP)

+The RTSWCAP shall be determined in accordance with Public Utility Commission of Texas (PUCT) Substantive Rules.

 Regulation Service

 An Ancillary Service that consists of either Regulation Down Service (Reg-Down) or Regulation Up Service (Reg-Up).

-Fast Responding Regulation Service (FRRS)

-A subset of Regulation Service that consists of either Fast Responding Regulation Down Service (FRRS-Down) or Fast Responding Regulation Up Service (FRRS-Up).
-Except where otherwise specified, all requirements that apply to Regulation Service also apply to FRRS.

 Regulation Down Service (Reg-Down)

 An Ancillary Service that provides capacity that can respond to signals from ERCOT within five seconds to respond to changes in system frequency.
 Such capacity is the amount available below any Base Point but above the LSL of a Generation Resource and may be called on to change output as necessary throughout the range of capacity available to maintain proper system frequency.
 A Load Resource providing Reg-Down must be able to increase and decrease Load as deployed within its Ancillary Service Schedule for Reg-Down below the Load Resource’s MPC limit.

-Fast Responding Regulation Down Service (FRRS-Down)

-A subset of Reg-Down in which the participating Resource provides Reg-Down capacity to ERCOT within 60 cycles of either its receipt of an ERCOT Dispatch Instruction or its detection of a trigger frequency independent of an ERCOT Dispatch Instruction.
-Except where otherwise specified, all requirements that apply to Reg-Down also apply to FRRS-Down.

 Regulation Up Service (Reg-Up)

 An Ancillary Service that provides capacity that can respond to signals from ERCOT within five seconds to respond to changes in system frequency.
 Such capacity is the amount available above any Base Point but below the HSL of a Generation Resource and may be called on to change output as necessary throughout the range of capacity available to maintain proper system frequency.
 A Load Resource providing Reg-Up must be able to increase and decrease Load as deployed within its Ancillary Service Schedule for Reg-Up above the Load Resource’s LPC limit.